appbaseio/reactive-manual/docs/v1.0.0/map-components/ReactiveMap.md

 ### Props

 - **componentId** `String`
-    unique id of the component, can be referenced in another actuator's `actuate` prop.
+    unique id of the component, can be referenced in another actuator's `react` prop.
 - **appbaseField** `String`
     DB data field to be mapped with the component's UI view, usually of a geopoint (i.e. location) data type and used for rendering the markers on the map.
 - **title** `String` [optional]